tighten/duster/README.md

 Automatically apply Tighten's default code style for Laravel apps.

-To achieve this, Duster installs and automatically configures the following tools:
+Duster is built on top of the following tools:

-- TLint: Opinionated code linter for Laravel and PHP
+- TLint: lints Laravel and PHP code for issues not covered by other tools
   - using the default `Tighten` preset
-- PHP_CodeSniffer: catch issues that can't be fixed automatically
+- PHP_CodeSniffer: sniffs issues that can't be fixed automatically
   - using the `Tighten` preset which is mostly PSR1 with some Tighten-specific rules
-- PHP CS Fixer: custom rules not supported by Laravel Pint
+- PHP CS Fixer: adds custom rules not supported by Laravel Pint
   - `CustomOrderedClassElementsFixer` Tighten-specific order of class elements
 - Pint: Laravel's code style rules (with a few Tighten specific customizations)
   - using the default `Laravel` preset with some Tighten-specific rules

+New Laravel Zero architecture inspired by and relies on Laravel Pint.

 ## Installation